open-space-collective/open-space-toolkit-core/README.md

 ./tools/development/start.sh
 ```

+This will also build the `openspacecollective/library-core:latest` Docker image, if not present already.

 If installing Docker is not an option, please manually install the development tools (GCC, CMake) and the dependencies.
-The procedure should be similar to the one described in the [Dockerfile](./tools/development/Dockerfile).
+The procedure should be similar to the one described in the [Dockerfile](./tools/development/docker/Dockerfile).

 ### Build